-You can download the Gonorrhea Test Kit Instructions here:
+You can view or print the Gonorrhea Test Kit Instructions located below:

 1. This kit is for in vitro use only.
 Do not swallow.

-2. All specimens should be treated as potential infectious diseases.
+2. All specimens should be treated as potentially infectious.

 3. Discard after use.
 The test cannot be used more than once.